Frequently Asked Questions

 What is the process to approve community partners?

 To ensure partnerships are a good fit and low-risk for students, a site visit will be conducted.
 Once the site visit is complete, we ask the organization to sign the Community Partner Agreement.
 OSLCE staff will conduct the site visit and obtain the proper signatures needed for the Community Partner Agreement.
-If you would like to approve your community partners on your own, please contact Stacey Muse to learn more about this process.
+If you would like to approve your community partners on your own, please contact Abbey Grimmer to learn more about this process.

 What forms do my students need to sign?